 Assistant Professor, Department of Inflammation and Immunity; Clinical Staff, Department of Gastroenterology, Hepatology and Nutrition, Cleveland Clinic, Cleveland, OH

-As the only physician in a family of businesspeople, lawyers and teachers, Dr. Rieder says he pursued a different path in medicine because it combined his interest in scientific discovery with his ambition to help people.
-He was specifically drawn to an IBD specialty because he saw the opportunity to make a positive impact for those coping with these challenging and chronic diseases.
+As the only physician in a family of businesspeople, lawyers, and teachers, Dr. Rieder says he pursued a different path in medicine because it combined his interest in scientific discovery with his ambition to help people.
+He was specifically drawn to an IBD specialty because he saw the opportunity to make a positive impact on those coping with these challenging and chronic diseases.

 “If you successfully treat patients with IBD, you can change their lives, help them go back to work, have a family, and lead a normal life,” said Dr. Rieder.
 “That’s what I wanted to give to my patients.”

 This desire to improve patients’ quality of life led Dr. Rieder to focus on one of the greatest unmet needs in IBD – a common and difficult-to-treat complication called fibrostenosis, in which chronic intestinal inflammation leads to a build-up of scar tissue, narrowing the intestine into what is called a stricture that can cause an intestinal blockage.

 “About half of all people with Crohn’s disease develop fibrostenosis, as do 10 percent of people with ulcerative colitis,” Dr. Rieder said.
 “There’s no medical treatment for this painful complication that often leads to repeated endoscopies, surgeries, and hospitalizations for patients.”

 “My career’s goal is to make a profound impact on patients’ lives by developing a medicine for this potentially devastating consequence of IBD.”